kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

   [parent-arrow-video]

+- When `smooth_scrolling` is set to `true`, this command will smoothly scroll through the parent directories.

+  Video:

+  [smooth-parent-arrow-video]

 - When `wraparound_file_navigation` is set to `true`, this command will also wrap around from the bottom to the top or from top to the bottom when navigating in the parent directory.